Mix Application Commands#

 Before proceeding with this section, make sure you understand how the Mix Application works and that you have correctly configured the recipe with the models of the different components.
 See Mix Application Overview.

-In a Mix Application, the TCP/IP commands sent by the robot to the vision system change compared to those of a Standard application.
+In a Mix application, the TCP/IP commands sent by the robot to the vision system change compared to those in a Standard application.

-The main difference concerns the localization command family: the commands that have the start_ prefix in the Standard application are replaced by the equivalent family with the mix_ prefix.
+The main difference concerns the family of tracking commands: the commands that in the Standard application have the prefix start_ are replaced by the equivalent family with the prefix mix_.

-This variation allows the vision system to activate multi-component recognition logic, returning to the robot not only the coordinates of the localized part, but also the identifier of the recognized model, so that the robot program can select the correct picking strategy for each part type.
+This variation allows the vision system to activate the multi-component identification logic, returning to the robot not only the coordinates of the part located, but also the recognised model identifier, so that the robot program can select the correct picking strategy for each type of part.

 Important

-The return value of Mix commands always includes the identifier of the recognized pattern (Pattern_n).
-The robot program must be prepared to manage the different response types and adopt the appropriate picking logic based on the identified model.
+The return value of Mix commands always includes the recognised pattern identifier (Pattern_n).
+The robot program must be set up to manage the different response types and adopt the appropriate picking logic according to the identified model.

 Commands available in Mix mode#